Nusrat Javed: Early life and career

-(Either his date of birth or date when he started his career not correct.
-He could not have graduated at the age of eleven and started career in 1975.
-Can someone correct this.)
-(Comments by A K Shaikh).

-Nusrat Javed was born on 14 March 1964.
-He is among the senior most journalists in Pakistan having started his career in 1975.
-Beginning as a reporter, he made a mark as a columnist, before shifting to television.
-However, since 2019, he is no longer associated with television, and instead concentrates on writing columns.
-Though based in Islamabad, his writings often show a longing for his city of Lahore.
+Nusrat Javed was born on 14 March 1954.

 Javed began his television career with his program Bolta Pakistan on AAJ TV in 2007.
 He and his co-host, Mushtaq Minhas, then moved to Dunya TV to host the talk show Dunya Mere Agay, which followed the same format as Bolta Pakistan, but later came back to AAJ TV to resume Bolta Pakistan.
-His last stint as a news anchor was with AAP TV, and since then he has concentrated on writings columns.
+He hosted another show as a news anchor on Public News in 2019, and after that he had concentrated on writings columns from 2019 to 2023.
 Nusrat Javed is known for his reporting on parliamentary affairs titled "Notes from the Press Gallery."

 Javed used to co-host the show Bolta Pakistan on AAJ TV with Mushtaq Minhas.
 He also writes columns in Urdu and English for an Urdu daily newspaper Nawa-i-Waqt and The Nation respectively.
 On 22 January 2015, Nusrat Javed joined BOL News as Executive Vice President & Senior Anchorperson.
 Javed was the first Pakistani reporter to cover Indian elections in 1984 and since then, he has covered all elections held in Pakistan as well as India.
 He also has extensive experience in coverage of the conflict zones, including Iraq, Lebanon and Afghanistan.

+His second last television programme was called Baharhall with host Aniq Naji and Mishal Bukhari on AAP TV.
+After this talk show, he returned to full-time column writing again from 2019 to 2023.
+From 2023 onwards, he has been hosting programme Khabar Nashar on Public News.